OSINT

 Major

 Daily life is significantly disrupted.
-You would feel the effects — closed roads, overwhelmed hospitals, shuttered businesses, internet blackouts.
+Closed roads, overwhelmed hospitals, shuttered businesses, internet blackouts.
 Travel plans should be reconsidered.
-The situation could escalate further or may take days to resolve.

 Minor

 Something happened, but it's contained.
-You'd notice it if you were nearby — a blocked street, a localised power cut, an isolated security incident.
-Life carries on for most people in the area, but it's worth knowing about if you're passing through.
+You'd notice it if you were nearby.
+Life carries on for most people, but it's worth knowing about.

 Monitor